julianedwards/parquet-go/README.md

 ### Object Schema Definitions

-The subpackage `parquetschema/autoschema` supports auto-generating schema definitions for a provided object's type using reflection and struct tags.
-The generated schema is meant to be compatible with the reflection-based marshalling/unmarshalling in the `floor` subpackage—object schema definition generation is done implicitly by the `floor.Writer` and `floor.Reader` implementations.
+The sub-package `parquetschema/autoschema` supports auto-generating schema definitions for a provided object's type using reflection and struct tags.
+The generated schema is meant to be compatible with the reflection-based marshalling/unmarshalling in the `floor` sub-package—object schema definition generation is done implicitly by the `floor.Writer` and `floor.Reader` implementations.